ceford/j4xdemos-com-jdocmanual-v2/README.md

 # JDOC Manual

-This component displays pages prepared in Markdown format in a Manual layout with an index of pages to the left, the content of a page in the centre and the contents of the current page to the right.
+This component displays pages prepared in Markdon format in a Manual layout with an index of pages to the left, the content of a page in the centre and the the contents of the current page to the right.

 It was designed to work with data obtained from the Joomla documentation site.
 However, it can work with any documentation source in Markdown format.

-For demonstration purposes, Joomla documentation pages relevant to Joomla 4 and 5 have been converted from Mediawiki markup syntax to GitHub flavoured markdown.
+For demonstration purposes, Joomla documentation pages relevant to Joomla 4 and 5 have been converted from Mediawiki format markdown to GitHub flavoured markdown.
 The pages are organised into three Manuals aimed at different types of user: